hanshuebner/g-tumblr/README.md

-# g-tumbler - Automatically upload images from SD-Card to tumblr
+# g-tumblr - Automatically upload images from SD-Card to tumblr

 NOTE:  THIS IS WORK IN PROCESS AND NOTHING IS FINISHED YET